Hiya! Bjork here.

 The nice thing about our model-based approach is that we were able to look at how different attributes of FBP members — usage-patterns, demographic information — affected their lifecycle and their lifetime value.
 Any data we collected could be placed in the statistical model, and the influence of these factors could be estimated.
 Some key insights:

 - Older users tended to stay with FBP longer.
 For every decade of age, LTV increased by $18.
 (This information was only available if members entered their age in the profile area.)

 - Users have the option of filling in extra profile information, such as their interests, website, and occupation.
 Filling in this information corresponded to an increase of $47 dollars of LTV, compared to those who didn’t.

 - Users who posted in the forums tended to stick around much longer.
-For every single post per month, there was increase in LTV of $59!
+For every single post per month, there was an increase in LTV of $59!

 Taken together, these findings suggest that the social and community components of FBP are extremely important.
 These are actionable insights.
-They suggest that searching for ways to boost community engagement could be a fruitful strategy for improving customer-retention.
+They suggest that searching for ways to boost community engagement could be a fruitful strategy for improving customer retention.
 And while the effect of age is smaller, it’s definitely something to think about as FBP explores different acquisition sources and marketing strategies.

 The nice thing about these results is that they tell us not just what matters for customer-retention and value, but by how much these things matter.
 This can help guide not just FBP’s current marketing budget, but can also help define a strategy and budget for future growth and expansion.
-Bjork and the FBP team can estimate just how much more they should expect to get per customer if we get a new cohort of customers who virtually always fill in their profile information; and this helps define an upper bound for how much FBP should spend on pursuing this acquisition source.
+Bjork and the FBP team can estimate just how much more they should expect to get per customer if we get a new cohort of customers who virtually always fill in their profile information, and this helps define an upper bound for how much FBP should spend on pursuing this acquisition source.